lenaroseheinrich/centropogon_coevolution/README.md

 Runs ensemble species distribution models (SDMs) using the cleaned occurrence data and climate predictors.
 Exports continuous habitat suitability maps (.tif), binarized presence/absence rasters, and polygon shapefiles for visual and quantitative overlap analyses.

 **3. `plot_distributions.R`**
 Visualizes SDM outputs by plotting predicted distributions for each plant-pollinator pair.
-Calculates pairwise range overlap as a percentage of each species' total range and generates summary barplots and tables.
+Calculates pairwise range overlap as a percentage of each species' total range.

 **4. `clean.csv`**
 Cleaned occurrence data for all six species, used as input to the SDM pipeline.